rsezille/Spectral-Frontiers/Documentation/SFMapEditor.md

 3. Put the tile prefabs in the newly created folder
 4. Select the new tileset in the SF Sprite Picker interface

+#### Change square/tile height

+1. Select the *Height* mode
+2. Scroll up and down to change tile height

+While in Grid selection mode, only the highest tile is moved.
+Use the Tile selection mode to change the height of the wanted tile.

 ### Features

 #### Drag and draw